anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 if the server references an IANA registered redaction, the registration should cover both cases.

+For clients, redaction by partial value is especially difficult as a client has no formal means of determing which part of the address is redacted.

 # Complexity

 Overall, both teams spent a considerable amount of time in attempts to implement clients